BABY FORMULA

 This gentle acid is naturally produced in the human gut by friendly bacteria and contributes to a healthy microbiome, or intestinal environment.
 Lactic acid is a natural component of probiotics that promote microbiome health.
 It's thought to help influence the development of a strong immune system in infants (4).
 Vitamin D enhances calcium absorption.

-hipp hypoallergenic
+hipp hypoallergenic formula

 HiPP Comfort Formula

-This hypoallergenic formula can be used from birth and is designed for infants prone to constipation, bloating, colic and gas.
+This specialty formula can be used from birth and is designed for infants prone to constipation, bloating, colic and gas.
 Just as in HA formula, the milk proteins are split for easier digestion and reduces the risk of the allergic response, which may be triggered by whole milk proteins.

 It's lactose-reduced, gluten-free, contains essential vitamins and minerals, natural lactic acid cultures and Omega 3 and 6 fatty acids.
 These special fatty acids are linked to the infant's healthy eye and brain development.
-The hypoallergenic formula also contains the natural probiotics called galacto-oligosaccharides.
+The formula also contains the natural probiotics called galacto-oligosaccharides.

 HiPP AR Formula